-3.3.2.4.2 Anonymous trading on ALTRA platform will not be required to abide by all the imbalance trading limitations in SoCalGas’ tariffs during the trading period.
-However, the final summation of the imbalance trades completed on ALTRA’s trading platform and those posted on SoCalGas’ platform will be subject to SoCalGas’ tariffed balancing limitations and cash-out provisions.
+3.3.2.4.2 Anonymous trading on TPSP platform will not be required to abide by all the imbalance trading limitations in SoCalGas’ tariffs during the trading period.
+However, the final summation of the imbalance trades completed on TPSP’s trading platform and those posted on SoCalGas’ platform will be subject to SoCalGas’ tariffed balancing limitations and cash-out provisions.
 The limitations include: no trading across months; and trades into or out of on-system storage accounts must have documented inventory gas or space available.

-3.3.2.4.3 SoCalGas and ALTRA will establish an electronic link to transfer data on current account balances and to update these accounts once the imbalance trading period ends.
-ALTRA will send its trading results to SoCalGas.
+3.3.2.4.3 SoCalGas and TPSP will establish an electronic link to transfer data on current account balances and to update these accounts once the imbalance trading period ends.
+TPSP will send its trading results to SoCalGas.
 SoCalGas will add additional trades that are confirmed through SoCalGas’ current platform and add trades between storage accounts.
 The final ending imbalance position for each balancing entity will be used to determine any cashout or carry forward amounts based on the rules in SoCalGas’ tariffs.

 3.3.2.4.4 Entities will be subject to trading limitations based on individual credit limits and system operating limitations.
 SoCalGas will revise its credit-worthiness requirements in its tariffs to reflect these transactions.
-SoCalGas will be responsible for providing ALTRA with these trading limits.
-ALTRA will not allow an entity to complete a trade if their limit would be exceeded by completing the trade.
+SoCalGas will be responsible for providing TPSP with these trading limits.
+TPSP will not allow an entity to complete a trade if their limit would be exceeded by completing the trade.

 3.3.2.4.5 SoCalGas will accept the credit risk for entities which are SoCalGas customers approved for this program, including designated marketers and CTAs.
-If a Purchaser accepts a trade and fails to pay its trading position (either buying or selling imbalance gas) when billed by ALTRA, SoCalGas will guarantee payment to the Seller in the transaction.
+If a Purchaser accepts a trade and fails to pay its trading position (either buying or selling imbalance gas) when billed by TPSP , SoCalGas will guarantee payment to the Seller in the transaction.
 SoCalGas will then take collection action against the Purchaser, including late fees and, if appropriate, cashouts in accordance with requirements of SoCalGas tariff provisions regarding balancing.

-3.3.2.4.6 To encourage additional liquidity, ALTRA may allow market makers that have no imbalances on the SoCalGas system to participate in imbalance trading.
-ALTRA will be responsible for credit approval and collection for these market makers, pursuant to its agreement with SoCalGas.
+3.3.2.4.6 To encourage additional liquidity, TPSP may allow market makers that have no imbalances on the SoCalGas system to participate in imbalance trading.
+TPSP will be responsible for credit approval and collection for these market makers, pursuant to its agreement with SoCalGas.
 Market makers will be required to have zero imbalances at the end of the trading period.
-ALTRA may institute additional rules to enforce this requirement and other conditions needed to conduct business.
+TPSP may institute additional rules to enforce this requirement and other conditions needed to conduct business.

+3.3.2.4.7 If SoCalGas should be unable to contract with and have in place the services of a TPSP to provide a trading platform for monthly imbalances by October 1, 2001, we will continue to seek the services of a TPSP and unless and until a TPSP is provided, SoCalGas will continue to make available thereafter the current GasSelect monthly imbalance trading advertising board and ledger to provide monthly imbalance trading services for the remainder of the term of the settlement.

 3.3.3 Trading OFO Day Imbalance Rights